wasmerio/wasmer.io/_posts/announcing-wasix.md

 We welcome all interested parties to help us evolve and improve the specification, and are hopeful that other runtimes will add support soon.

-Join the [WASIX Discord](https://discord.com/invite/rWCBJ7tH82) to get in touch.
+Check out the [Community and Governance](https://wasix.org/docs/community-and-governance) docs, and join the [WASIX Discord](https://discord.com/invite/rWCBJ7tH82) to get in touch.

 ## In summary...